 South Australians are slugged the highest electricity prices in the country, which is why it’s hugely important to compare plans and make sure you’re getting the best deal possible.
-This means understanding energy discounts and how they impact your overall costs.
+This means understanding electricity discounts and how they impact your overall costs.
 To help you find a cheaper plan, we have compared costs from the biggest electricity providers in SA and show what you can expect to pay with each of them.

-Which energy provider is cheapest in SA?
+Which electricity provider is cheapest in South Australia?

 |Electricity provider||Electricity plan||Discount||Non-discount cost||Discount cost|

 |Simply Energy||Simply Plus||15%||$707.06||$601.00|

 |Alinta Energy||Fair Deal 20||20%||$817.98||$672.30|